-THE GREAT OUTDOORS check out great maps of our area and surrounding areas http://www.klms.net/scenery/index.shtml#waterfalls
+For a glimpse of the GREAT OUTDOORS, check out the great maps of Lake County and surrounding areas:

-Alpine Skiing and Snowboarding~ Come enjoy frequent powder days, sunshine, and no lift lines at Warner Canyon Ski Area.
-Located just 10 miles northeast of Lakeview, this family-friendly area is a great place to learn to ski or board and lift tickets are very reasonable.
-For more information click here; http://warnercanyon.org
+Enjoy frequent powder days, sunshine, and no lift lines at Warner Canyon Ski Area.
+Located just 10 miles northeast of Lakeview, this family-friendly area is a great place to learn to ski or board.

-Snowmobilers ~ This is the place to be!
-We even have our own snowmobile club ~ Desert Stormtroopers and hundreds of snowmobile trails with 5 warming huts along them.
+This is the place to be!
+Lake County has hundreds of snowmobile trails with 5 warming huts along them.

 SPRING, SUMMER, FALL

-Drews Reservoir is a great place to boat and swim and you can "float" Drews Creek in the summer.
-We've got way too many lakes to name, stop into the chamber and we'll give you a map so you can enjoy them all.
+Drews Reservoir is a great place to boat and swim--you can "float" Drews Creek in the summer.
+We've got way too many lakes to name, so stop by the Chamber and we'll give you a map so you can enjoy them all.
 Lots of fishing/fly fishing, ice fishing, boating, swimming, kayaking...

-Mountain & Road Biking ~ we're known for our mountain bike trails where you can decide between beginner, intermediate or expert trails!
-For Road biking, we have people from all over the world come for the wide shoulders, low traffic flow and gorgeous scenery.
-Stop into the Chamber for maps.
+Mountain & Road Biking ~ Lake County is known for our mountain bike trails where you can decide between beginner, intermediate or expert trails.
+For Road biking, people from all over the world come for the wide shoulders, low traffic flow and gorgeous scenery.
+Stop into the Chamber for maps, or check out the USDA-FS website:

-Hiking ~ It doesn't get any better than here for hiking....we've got cottonwood trails, desert trails, hart mountain, the steens to name just a few AND we're in the process of developing our own version of the Pacific Trail
+Hiking ~ It doesn't get any better than here for hiking....we've got cottonwood trails, desert trails, Hart Mountain, the Steens to name just a few.
+We are in the process of developing our own version of the Pacific Trail

-Hunting ~ We've got Big Horn Sheep, Elk, Deer, antelope you name it and we've got cabins to rent in great hunting area's....as well as guides.
-Call the chamber for more info.
+Hunting ~ Bighorn sheep, elk, deer, antelope--you name it and we've got cabins to rent in great hunting areas....as well as guides.
+Call the Chamber for more info.

-ATV FUN ~ We've got an ATV park at the Lake County Fairgrounds and Christmas Valley Sand Dune Recreation Area is not to be missed...
+ATV FUN ~ The Lake County Fairgrounds boasts an ATV park, and Christmas Valley Sand Dune Recreation Area is not to be missed...

 Aspen Ridge on Quartz Mountain offers biking, tennis, hiking, a beautiful lodge with a magnificent antler chandelier, good food and views of the buffalo herd.
 You can also fly a private aircraft in for a relaxing weekend.
 Come for a retreat, conference, meeting, wedding or just for a great evening out.
 This is a working cattle/buffalo ranch.